queelius/rstatlab/week2.md

 To do any type of analysis, we need *data* to analyze.

-Typically, the data comes from some experiment, where we randomly sample from some population of interest and measure some set of features of interest for each unit of the sample.
+Typically, the data originally came from some kind of experiment, where we sample from some population of interest and measure some set of features for each unit of the sample.

 In this lesson, the data has already been generated, and we consider various ways to read the data into R for further analysis.